 Notice the message now says Load into EEPROM briefly before the terminal opens.

 - Press the Reset button on your Propeller board (above the switch on the Propeller Activity Board, or on the edge opposite the USB connector on the FLiP).
 This interrupts power and resets the Propeller microcontroller.

 Each time you press the button, the message will reprint in the Terminal.

 It is good practice to save your BlocklyProp projects to your computer frequently while you work.
 In fact, a message will pop up every 20 minutes to remind you.
 Once you load a project to your Propeller board EEPROM, you cannot get the project out and back into BlocklyProp.

 - Click the Save button.

-If your browser is set to automatically download to a default location.
+- If your browser is set to automatically download to a default location, the file will be stored there.
 If there is already a file by that name, it will append a number to the end, such as Hello (1).svg.